github/developer.github.com/content/guides/getting-started.md

 Now that we've seen how to paginate lists of issues, let's [create an issue][create issue] from the API.

+To create an issue, we need to be authenticated, so we'll pass an OAuth token in the header.
+Also, we'll pass the title, body, and labels in the JSON body to the `/issues` path underneath the repository in which we want to create the issue:

 <pre class="terminal">
 $ curl -i -H 'Authorization: token 5199831f4dd3b79e7c5b7e0ebe75d67aa66e79d4' \
     -d '{ \